RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 [Documentation on the standard RIPE Database query flags](../Types-of-Queries/#types-of-queries).

-As with the lookup, any spaces in the command must be encoded.
+As with the lookup, any spaces in the query string must be encoded.
 The response will be returned in XML format by default.
 Alternatively, JSON or text/plain can be returned.

+By default the response objects are filtered as described in [Filtering the Query Response](../Types-of-Queries/Filtering-the-Query-Reponse/#filtering-the-query-response).
+To return unfiltered objects specify the `flags` query parameter with the `B` or `no-filtering` flag value.
+To obtain an unfiltered maintainer object (including all "auth:" attributes), use the [REST API lookup](#rest-api-lookup).

 ### Locations